raphamorim/flash/README.md

 > Inspired by [mvdan/sh](https://pkg.go.dev/mvdan.cc/sh/v3/syntax), but engineered from the ground up with performance and extensibility in mind.

+Ideally I would like to use Flash in my daily basis.
+It's still far from proper usage.

 ## Summary

 - [Feature Coverage](#feature-coverage)
 - [Flash as shell](#as-shell)
 - [Flash as library or shell backend](#as-library)

-## TODO

-Ideally I would like to use Flash in my daily basis.
-It's still far from proper usage.

-- [ ] Functions for parser and interop.
-- [ ] Loops for parser and interop.
-- [ ] Array index references.

 ## Feature Coverage